-Process, it does require that Anti-Doping Organizations shall where possible, and taking into account the responsibilities of Participants such as under Article 14.3 of the Code and Article 11 of the International Standard for Testing, correct or amend any Personal Information that they affirmatively know to be incorrect or inaccurate as soon as possible.
+5.4 Personal Information Processed by Anti-Doping Organizations shall be processed fairly and shall be accurate, complete and kept up-to-date.
+Anti-Doping Organizations shall where possible, and taking into account the responsibilities of Participants such as under Article 14.3 of the Code and Article 11 of the International Standard for Testing, correct or amend as soon as possible any Personal Information that they affirmatively know to be incorrect or inaccurate as soon as possible., taking into account the responsibilities of Participants such as under Article 11 of the International Information and Article 11 of the International Standard for Testing, taking into account the responsibilities of Participants such as under Article 14.3 of the Code and Article 11 of the International Standard for Testing and Investigations.

 [5.4 Comment: Where Participants are responsible for providing Personal Information about themselves directly to Anti-Doping Organizations and for keeping it accurate, complete and up-to-date, they should be informed of this obligation and, whenever practicable, offered reasonable means to fulfill it.
-For instance, this could involve furnishing Individuals with access to their Personal Information via the Internet through online tools and resources.]
+For instance, this could involve furnishing Individualsindividuals with access to their Personal Information via the Internet through online tools and resources.]